-Awatapu College effectively uses assessment-related data to support achievement outcomes for students / ākonga by:
+Kuranui College effectively uses assessment-related data to support achievement outcomes for students by:

-- monitoring and tracking student / ākonga progress - evaluating the effectiveness of assessment programmes to ensure these allow students / ākonga to meet their assessment goals, and inform changes to courses and standards offered - gathering student / ākonga voice to evaluate courses and assessment workloads to inform changes to programmes, contexts, and standards - reporting to the Principal / Tumuaki and Board of Trustees an annual analysis of NCEA achievement to inform strategic goals and actions.
+- monitoring and tracking student / ākonga progress - evaluating the effectiveness of assessment programmes to ensure these allow students to meet their assessment goals, and inform changes to courses and standards offered - gathering student / ākonga voice to evaluate courses and assessment workloads to inform changes to programmes, contexts, and standards - reporting to the Principal / Tumuaki and Board of Trustees an annual analysis of NCEA achievement to inform strategic goals and actions.

-Awatapu College reports accurate achievement data by:
+Kuranui College reports accurate achievement data by:

-- ensuring that data files are submitted to NZQA in a timely manner so that NZQA holds up-to-date data - checking Key Indicators and NZQA reports to identify and resolve any errors - conducting student / ākonga and teacher / kaiako checks of entries and results at key times during the year - ensuring low levels of late external entries, and internal entries with no results - reporting results against the correct provider codes of providers with which the school holds current Memoranda of Understanding - seeking NZQA approval through a subcontracting agreement to engage with a non-consented provider to deliver specific standards.
+ensuring that data files are submitted to NZQA in a timely manner so that NZQA holds up-to-date data

+- checking Key Indicators and NZQA reports to identify and resolve any errors - conducting student / ākonga and teacher / kaiako checks of entries and results at key times during the year - ensuring low levels of late external entries, and internal entries with no results - reporting results against the correct provider codes of providers with which the school holds current Memoranda of Understanding - seeking NZQA approval through a subcontracting agreement to engage with a non-consented provider to deliver specific standards.

-Effective communication to inform staff, and students / ākonga and their families / whānau about assessment
+Effective communication to inform staff, and students and their families / whānau about assessment

-Awatapu College has effective processes and procedures for:
+Kuranui College has effective processes and procedures for:

-- ensuring students / ākonga receive outlines for courses they undertake - supporting students / ākonga to monitor their achievement - discussing assessment policy and procedure with staff, and providing updates of NCEA information throughout the year - reporting on students' / ākonga progress towards qualifications, including providing opportunities for parents to discuss their children's NCEA goals, progress, and achievement - supporting teachers / kaiako new to the school through an induction programme to understand school and NZQA assessment processes - celebrating students' / ākonga success, [such as the holding of parent gatherings].
+- keeping assessment-related communications current and accurate, and reviewing communications to ensure they remain fit for purpose - ensuring students receive outlines for courses they undertake - supporting students to monitor their achievement - discussing assessment policy and procedure with staff, and providing updates of NCEA information throughout the year - reporting on students' / ākonga progress towards qualifications, including providing opportunities for parents to discuss their children's NCEA goals, progress, and achievement - supporting teachers / kaiako new to the school through an induction programme to understand school and NZQA assessment processes - celebrating students' / ākonga success, [such as the holding of parent gatherings].

-Awatapu College assists common understanding of assessment practice by:
+Kuranui College assists common understanding of assessment practice by:

-- communicating assessment information, such as holding NCEA information evenings for parents and NCEA assemblies for students / ākonga - informing students/ ākonga about suitable learning pathways - supporting students / ākonga to understand what they need to achieve in order to gain a qualification.
+- communicating assessment information, such as holding NCEA information evenings for parents and NCEA assemblies for students / ākonga - informing students about suitable learning pathways - supporting students to understand what they need to achieve in order to gain a qualification.